-Dr. Sandra H. “Sandy” Magnus, is the Deputy Director of Engineering in the Office of the Under Secretary of Defense for Research and Engineering.
-Prior to joining the DoD she served as the Executive Director of the American Institute of Aeronautics and Astronautics (AIAA), the world’s largest technical society dedicated to the global aerospace profession.
+Dr. Sandra H. “Sandy” Magnus, is the Principal at AstroPlanetview, LLC and a part time Professor of the Practice at the Georgia Institute of Technology.
+Prior to joining Ga Tech she was the Deputy Director of Engineering in the Office of the Secretary of Defense Research and Engineering.
+She also served as the Executive Director of the American Institute of Aeronautics and Astronautics (AIAA), the world’s largest technical society dedicated to the global aerospace profession for five and a half years.
 Selected to the NASA Astronaut Corps in April, 1996, Dr. Magnus flew in space on the STS-112 shuttle mission in 2002, and on the final shuttle flight, STS-135, in 2011.
 In addition, she flew to the International Space Station on STS-126 in November 2008, served as flight engineer and science officer on Expedition 18, and returned home on STS-119 after four and a half months on board.
 Following her assignment on Station, she served at NASA Headquarters in the Exploration Systems Mission Directorate.
 Her last duty at NASA, after STS-135, was as the deputy chief of the Astronaut Office.
-Before joining NASA, Dr. Magnus worked for McDonnell Douglas Aircraft Company from 1986 to 1991, as a stealth engineer.
+Before joining NASA, Dr. Magnus workedfor McDonnell Douglas Aircraft Company from 1986 to 1991, as a stealth engineer.
 While at McDonnell Douglas, she worked on internal research and development and on the Navy’s A-12 Attack Aircraft program, studying the effectiveness of radar signature reduction techniques.